blay/blay.se/edgeryders.markdown

 gives a learning experience on a really low level.
 A radical learning experience in the precise sense of the word radical – to go to the root of something.

+Prototyping requires communities that can act together.
+“User communities”, as Stengers talks about, who are linked not as citizens to an abstract entity like the state, but linked to each other due to material exchanges and dependencies, such as physical proximity of neighbours, or common concerns for a specific set of issues.

+’’Beckery’’ talks about this community building as a key characteristic of Edgeryders:

+> The focus on engaging local communities marks the second facet of
+> Edgeryders’ activities that suggests, to me, that they are already
+> working to build a resilient future
+>
+> (Beckery, n.d.)

+A concrete example of a prototyping culture is the ’’Transition Towns’’ movement that James Beecher mentions in his mission report on practical resilience(Beecher, n.d.) where he cites several ongoing projects such as a farmers market, a car club and an edible gardens project.

+Prototyping culture also has a performative element in it in the sense that a prototypical form of social organization is presented and put on display as a possibility.
+This is directly suggested as a method in a mission report by James Hester suggesting that edgeryders make use of “applied history methods” to enact future scenarios and ways of living.

+> It could be a portrayal of a London flat living a 1-planet lifestyle,
+> an off-grid and fully self-sufficient farm, or even an entire
+> neighbourhood operating on an alternative currency. [...]
+We get a
+> group together and come up with a scenario.
+We do the research on what
+> that scenario would actually, practically, look like; gather data,
+> crunch the numbers, make informed hypotheses.
+We experiment, and see
+> if some of our theories actually work.
+Then, armed with what we’ve
+> come up with, we set up a place where we will portray that scenario,
+> as accurately as possible, and invite people to come, see for
+> themselves, and ask questions.
+>
+> (Hester, n.d.)

+Aspects of this can be seen in several projects that edgeryders are involved in – a sense that something made possible in a small scale or for a short while gives a hint to a possible future model that can be scaled up.
+Beckery mentions several in her post about relilience(Beckery, n.d.) and writes:

+> And this is the third sense in which I think that Edgeryders are
+> already demonstrating their skills for resilience – by acting as role
+> models, hubs of knowledge, or co-ordinators of local efforts.
+By
+> communicating their own experiences and showing that someone has trod
+> a similar path before, Edgeryders are well-positioned to contribute to
+> the safety-nets that are essential to encourage others to follow their
+> lead.
+>
+> (Beckery, n.d.)

 The active engagement that participation is giving young people is a training not only for participating but participating effectively in